mars0i/clj-agentscript1/README.md

 # clj-agentscript
-A simple illustration of the use [AgentScript](http://agentscript.org) in [Clojurescript](http://clojurescript.org)
+A simple illustration of the use of [AgentScript](http://agentscript.org) in [Clojurescript](http://clojurescript.org)

 ## What it is